Simatwa/fdown-api/README.md

 > For CLI to work you have to install fdown-api along with its cli-dependencies:
 > `$ pip install fdown-api[cli]`

+Alternatively, you can download standalone executable for your system from [here](https://github.com/Simatwa/fdown-api/releases/latest).

 ## Usage

 ### Developers